Gubaer/josm-scripting-plugin/docs/v2/handling-layers.md

 The global object <code class="inline">josm.layers</code> represents the current layers in josm.
 The methods and properties of this object are defined in the module [`josm/layers`](josm/layers).

-The following scripts prints the names of the currently opened layers:
+The following script prints the names of the currently opened layers:

 ```js
 const josm = require('josm')